Dorantes98/TheBestRepoEver/README.md

 Dominick Dorantes

 ## What does it do?
-running this code will make you awesome
+Running this code will make you awesome